jeffreycwitt/pl399/docs/18-internet-and-control.md

 Similarly, we might say no one "speaks" without there being an "infrastructure" or "platform" to make that speech possible.

-Lessig introduces the categories of "identity, authentication, certification" to help us think about the ways the infrastructure affects identity, access, and control.
+Lessig introduces the categories of "identity, authentication, credential" to help us think about the ways the infrastructure affects identity, access, and control.

 <div class="discussion" markdown="1">

 <span class="respond"/> In what way is a "park" a platform that enables communication?

-<span class="respond"/> How are the structures of "identity, authentication, certification" at work in the "Park" platform?
+<span class="respond"/> How are the structures of "identity, authentication, credential" at work in the "Park" platform?

 <span class="respond"/> What are some other examples of physical places that function as a communications platform?
-How do these platforms employ structures of "identity, authentication, certification" similarly or differently than a public park?
+How do these platforms employ structures of "identity, authentication, credential" similarly or differently than a public park?

 </div>

 With this in the background let's turn to the Internet.

-We need to consider first why the Internet seems quite different from a park, especially with respect to issues of "identity, authentication, certification".
+We need to consider first why the Internet seems quite different from a park, especially with respect to issues of "identity, authentication, credential".

-At first glance, it seems like the Internet (in its core design) makes "identity, authentication, certification" difficult, making it possible to speak anonymously.
+At first glance, it seems like the Internet (in its core design) makes "identity, authentication, credential" difficult, making it possible to speak anonymously.

 But an important question here is whether this initial "anonymity" is somehow part of the "nature" of digital medium, such that that the Internet is "of necessity" anonymous.

-This is an important question because if it is "necessary" then it can't be changed.
+This is an important question because, if it is "necessary", then it can't be changed.
 Thus its logic does not reflect anyone's values; it just is the way it is by nature.
 But if is not "necessary", then the way it works now is a product of someone's choices that support their values.
 And if it is chosen, then it is possible to "choose" to change it to support a different set of values.
 This really raises the stakes for who is writing the code: private interest or public interest.

 ## Anonymous Design: TCP/IP.
 Overview of Packets

-Understanding why the Internet was first experienced as "anonymous" requires some attention to the way the internet works.
+Understanding why the Internet was first experienced as "anonymous" requires some attention to the way the Internet works.

 <div class="discussion" markdown="1">

 As you read, be able to explain Lessig's basic description about how TCP/IP works and why it allows for anonymous speech (both in the identity of the speaker and the content that travels through the medium)

-<span class="respond"/> Compare TCP/IP to a public park on the issues of "identity, authentication, and certification"?
-How are the similar how are they different?
+<span class="respond"/> Compare TCP/IP to a public park on the issues of "identity, authentication, and credential"?
+How are they similar?
+How are they different?

 <span class="respond"/> What are the design choices of TCP/IP that explain this difference?
 </div>